Things To Do

 Explore demographics in this area.

-The Akan people are the largest ethnic group in Côte d'Ivoire and have a significant presence in Luénoufla, known for their rich cultural heritage and traditions.
+The Akan people are one of the largest ethnic groups in Côte d'Ivoire, known for their rich traditions and cultural practices.

 Popular Sports